 Some people have found it best to take a hemp product a couple of hours before bed since it can promote alertness for a while and then lead to deep, full-body relaxation.

-You may find that adding a full spectrum hemp product to your sleep routine is very beneficial.
-Full spectrum means that all hemp’s natural phytocannabinoids — including CBD, CBG, and even a little THC — plus terpenes, flavonoids, chlorophyll, fatty acids, proteins, and other synergistic metabolites are contained within the product.
-Because these compounds work together synergistcally and better than any single-ingredient product can — you’ll likely find yourself sleeping like a baby.
+You may find that adding a full spectrum organic hemp product to your sleep routine is very beneficial.
+Full-spectrum means that all hemp’s natural phytocannabinoids — including CBD, CBG, and even a little THC — plus terpenes, flavonoids, chlorophyll, fatty acids, proteins, and other synergistic metabolites are included within the product.
+Because these compounds work together synergistically and better than any single-ingredient product, you’ll likely find yourself sleeping like a baby.

 3. Relieves Aches, Muscle Tension, and Joint Irritation